betaglot/plantabeta/docs/dev/Phrase.md

 A Vuetify Component

-MoveCards are positioned along a RouteCurve
+MoveCards are positioned along a ViaCurve

 ### CardShape